Board Delegation of Responsibility

 This Code of Ethics is based on Capitol Federal's policy that all directors, officers, and employees comply with the laws and regulations governing banking and corporate activities.
-These laws and regulations include, but are not limited to Section 406 of the Sarbanes Oxley Act of 2002, federal and state laws and regulations, NASDAQ listing requirements, Securities and Exchange Commission rules and regulations, and other laws or regulations pertaining to thrift institutions and holding companies.
+These laws and regulations include, but are not limited to Section 406 of the Sarbanes Oxley Act of 2002, federal and state laws and regulations, NASDAQ listing requirements, Securities and Exchange Commission rules and regulations, and other laws or regulations pertaining to savings banks and holding companies.

 Certain Capitol Federal business units have policies and procedures governing topics covered by this Code of Ethics.
 These policies and procedures reflect the special requirements of these business units.